 Let’s back it up a little.
-The question is bound to have crossed your mind: “Do I really need to start a PTA or PTO?”
+The question is bound to have crossed your mind: “Do I need to start a PTA or PTO?”
 Here’s why you should start up a PTA or PTO:

 Let’s face it; it’s pretty tough to ensure that all children get equal amounts of attention and guidance within a classroom setting.
-Some children naturally take up more time, while others work independently warranting less attention from the teacher.
+Some children naturally take up more time, while others work independently, warranting less attention from the teacher.

 2. Funding, Funding, and Funding

 PTAs and PTOs are a great source of fundraising.
 Is there a new program or initiative that you want your students to benefit from, but you’re short of the monetary resources needed to make it a reality?
 Your PTA or PTO can be an additional source of support for the event.
 And the best part?
 The PTO and PTA fundraising mechanism means that the burden isn’t put on any one student.
-Instead, everyone pitches in according to their affordability and contributes to what is a joint effort.
+Instead, everyone pitches in according to their affordability and contributes to a joint effort.